rehierl/node-tree-outliner/1-2-set-theory/0-2-hereditary-sets.md

 * aka. pure sets, nested sets
 * a set whose elements are all hereditary sets
 * all elements are themselves sets
-* all elements of the elements are sets
 * i.e. never any non-set element

 <!-- ======================================================================= -->